 Thermal resistance results

-Below, in figure 3, you can visualize the thermal efficiency gain percentage at various mass flow rates.
+Below, in Figure 3, you can visualize the thermal efficiency gain percentage at various mass flow rates.

-This also means that knowing how to effectively assess a heat sink's performance is a necessity today, making thermal resistance calculation an essential tool to have in your toolkit.
+This also means that knowing how to effectively assess a heat sink's performance is necessary today, making thermal resistance calculation an essential tool in your toolkit.

 Want to increase your heat sink performance without increasing or decreasing heat flow, temperature difference, temperature drop, the power dissipated, and general power requirements?
 Get in touch with us.